Spinvis: JA!

 Together with Meindert Talma, De Kift, at the close of every day, Andre Manuel, Mondo Leone and D’r Sjaak, Spinvis was part of the NL Impressionisten.
 In groups of two, the artists performed for a number of months throughout the Netherlands, starting on 18 March 2006.
 Two days later JA! was released, the 100th Excelsior Recordings release.
 Spinvis recorded it with poet Simon Vinkenoog and Arjan Witte (keys).
 The men played several dates in support of the album: Rotterdam, Antwerp, Groningen and Drachten were visited.
 Following this Spinvis and Vinkenoog wasted no time and performed the show De Suikerklok (The Sugar Clock).
 In the summer, Spinvis and his band performed at Lowlands, Waterpop and Folk Dranouter amongst other festivals.

+Musical style

+Spinvis' music has been described as indietronica and compared to the likes of Air, Grandaddy and The Notwist.
+He writes songs solely in his native Dutch language.
+He has said, "If I were to use English, it would be artificial, it wouldn't be me.
+I’d have to sing in a language I know exclusively from films and TV.
+Luckily, in Dutch, you can only imitate yourself."
+His lyrics are usually written in a stream of consciousness manner.
+While he says he does not write 'protest songs', his music has criticised topics such as vivisection, ageism, greed and voyeurism in the media.

+Personal life

+Spinvis lives in Nieuwegein.
+He is married and has two children.